neuroinformatics-unit/datashuttle/docs/source/pages/get_started/set-up-a-project.md

 can be input exactly the
 [same as when setting with local filesystem](general-tui-datashuttle-setup).

+Select the `Connection Method` as `AWS S3`.

 Next, input the `AWS Access Key ID`, `AWS Region` and `Central Path` as described above.

 Clicking `Save` will save these project configs.
 A button `Set up AWS Connection` will appear.
-Click to start the setup, you will be required to enter your AWS Secret Access Key.
+Click to start the setup, you will be required to enter your `AWS Secret Access Key`.

 :::
 :::{tab-item} Python API